By Astrid Wendlandt and Pascale Denis

 "Of course, none of these major cosmetics brands are for sale but in luxury, nothing is ever for sale.
-Loro Piana also was not for sale and suddenly Arnault bought it," said one financial adviser specialized in luxury and retail companies.
+Loro Piana also was not for sale and suddenly Arnault bought it," said one financial adviser specialised in luxury and retail companies.

 While Clarins, which makes annual sales of more than 1.2 billion euros, has stated it is not for sale, its decision this year to merge its perfume business, including Azzaro and Thierry Mugler scents, with its core skincare operations has lit speculation it could be sprucing itself up for a buyer.